skeeto/skeeto.github.com/_posts/2021-02-08-Well-behaved-alias-commands-on-Windows.markdown

    there are ways to make this work via system-wide configuration, but that's off the table.)

+3. Everything in PowerShell is broken.
+For example, it does not support input redirection with files, and instead you must use the `cat`-like command, `Get-Content`, to pipe file contents.
+However, `Get-Content` translates its input and quietly damages your data.
+There is no way to disable this "feature" in the version of PowerShell that ships with Windows, meaning it cannot accomplish the simplest of tasks.
+This is just one of many ways that PowerShell is broken beyond usefulness.

 Item (2) also affects w64devkit.
 It has a Bourne shell, but shell scripts are still not first class citizens since Windows doesn't know what to do with them.
 Fixing would require system-wide configuration, antithetical to